-This is a popular South Mountain access trail for local residents either hiking or mountain biking.
-There are multiple side trails and loop backs creating seemingly endless choice possibilities.
+This is a popular South Mountain access trail for residents, either hiking or mountain biking.
+There are multiple side trails and loops back, creating seemingly endless choice possibilities.
 Start your hike from an oasis in the desert beside a man-made lake.
-There always seems to be some sort of wild life near here.
+There always seems to be some sort of wildlife near here.
 Take note of the park benches around the lake... they may come in handy for a rest on the way out!

 The Ray Road Access Trail continues north over the saddle as you make your way towards the Desert Classic Trail.
 The trail down from the saddle drops into another wash.
 It is possible to follow this wash to the east as it will become an interesting box canyon that will eventually meet up with the Ray Road Access Trail.
 This wash is surrounded by twisted vegetation overgrowth.

 A switchback trail rises out of the wash and on towards the junction with Desert Classic Trail at post #54.
 At this juncture, you have traveled 1.69 miles from the Ray Road trailhead.
 You have the option of exploring Desert Classic Trail or retracing your steps back to the saddle and down to the wash junction with Rock Wren Trail at GPS coordinates 33o 19.297'N, 112o 02.156'W.

 Rock Wren Trail starts to head south but will soon bend to the west near the Phoenix Mountain Preserve boundary line sign.
 Teddy Bear Cholla, Fish Hook Barrel Cacti and Hedge Hog Cacti are common in this area.
 As the trail heads west it will soon come to a forked junction.
 Choose the south trail that descends into spring with a permanent water supply.